Atlas975/Notes/MediaCoding/IntensityTransforms/Histogram_equalisation.md

 ![[Pasted image 20240318195059.png|350|350]]

-- Note that images cannot be reconstructed by a histogram as different images can have the same histogram distribution
+- Note that images cannot be reconstructed by a histogram as multiple images can have the same histogram distribution.
+This technique does not impact shape patterns in an image
 - Histograms convey no information on the spatial distribution of pixels with a certain grey level.

 ![[Pasted image 20240318195626.png|350|350]]